hughescoin/healing-honey/README.md

 ## Healing Honey

-Healing Honey is a fictitious e-commerce site that sells high-MGO, potent Manuka honey.
+Healing Honey is a fictitious eCommerce site that utilizes Spend Permissions to offer onchain subscriptions to Manuka Honey.

-This site was created to demonstrate [Spend Permissions], a new primitive that allows transactions without requiring wallet authorization for each transaction.
-It enables users to approve an app to spend funds on their behalf, allowing subsequent app interactions to occur without prompting the user to accept, sign, or approve each transaction.
+This site was created to demonstrate [Spend Permissions].
+With Spend Permissions, Smart Wallet users can authorize an app to spend funds on their behalf.
+This allows the app to execute subsequent transactions, within a specified set of rules, without additional user authentication.
+This greatly improves user experience and unlocks entirely new onchain functionality like automated subscription payments!

+## Spend Permissions

+Spend Permissions are enabled using EIP-712 signatures and work with both EOAs and Smart Accounts, such as [Smart Wallet].

 Use cases include subscription payments, automatic buys (dollar-cost averaging), and sells, but many more are possible.

-## Spend Permissions

-Spend Permissions are enabled using EIP-712 signatures and work with both EOAs and Smart Accounts, such as [Base Wallet].

 The Spend Permission struct is as follows: